dpak11/blockchain/README.md

 	![Post blockchain API example](git_images/blockchain.jpg)

-	Once we have Logged into the network successfuly and if we already have a copy of blockchain that was previously obtained from `GET /blockchain` API, we can send our JSON data containing the blockchain into the network.
+	Once we have Logged into the network successfuly and have a copy of blockchain that was previously obtained from `GET /blockchain` API, we can send our JSON data containing blockchain into the network.
 The network will start validating every individual block obtained from all users, and then updates the main blockchain with the latest one.